yuvalherziger/aiohttp-catcher/README.md

 </div>

 aiohttp-catcher is a centralized error handler for [aiohttp servers](https://docs.aiohttp.org/en/stable/web.html).
-It enables consistent error handlling across your web server or API, so your code can raise Python exceptions that will be mapped to consistent, user-friendly error messages.
+It enables consistent error handling across your web server or API, so your code can raise Python exceptions that will be mapped to consistent, user-friendly error messages.

 ***